 Charlie's House provides safety education materials and devices in our SDH Resource Center.

-Through our community partners, we provide educational materials on a wide range of safety issues, injury and accident prevention and ways to make a home safe.
-These materials include information on home, fire, water, vehicle, and seasonal safety.
+Through our community partners, we provide educational materials on a wide range of safety issues, injury and accident prevention, and ways to make a home safe.
+These materials include home, fire, water, vehicle, and seasonal safety information.
 In addition, safety devices showcased during the tour are made available.
 All the materials and devices are provided at no cost.